-Actions to encourage public housing residents to become more involved in management and participate in homeownership
+Actions to encourage public housing residents to become more involved in management and participate in homeownership other options to clients that successfully complete the five-year program.

-HACM's Family Self-Sufficiency (FSS) program is designed to help families with an HCV establish a savings account and find stable employment.
-FSS is a Federal Government program that offers the opportunity of homeownership and other options to clients that successfully complete the five-year program.
 Programs and services through FSS may include career counseling, job training, credit counseling and homeownership preparation.
 The program helps prepare residents for HACM's Homeownership Program, allowing first-time homebuyers to use their HCV to help with monthly homeownership expenses.